 Assistant Director for Faculty and Exchange Visitor Services

 Office of International Programs & Services

 Scroll down to review the J-1 Scholar categories and what steps you need to take to invite a J-1 Scholar:

 Category: J-1 Professor or Research Scholar

-The program duration for the category J-1 Professor or Research Scholar is minimum 3 weeks and maximum 5 years.
+The program duration for the category J-1 Professor or Research Scholar is a minimum of 3 weeks and maximum of 5 years.